 Faster Launch Detection

-This is FastTrack's biggest technical advantage.
+This is FastTrack's biggest technical advantage over the standard Dragy.
 The standard Dragy has no accelerometer.
 It detects launch purely from GPS speed crossing above zero, which introduces up to 100ms of latency at 10Hz.
 That means Dragy can miss the first tenth of a second of your run.

 FastTrack uses the iPhone's accelerometer at 100Hz with full 3D gravity calibration to detect the actual moment of acceleration within approximately 30ms.
-This is genuinely faster and more precise than what the standard Dragy offers.
+This is genuinely faster and more precise than what the standard Dragy offers, and comparable to what the Dragy Pro and RaceBox achieve with their IMU-assisted algorithms.

 Same Speed Interpolation Techniques